 In this Prospectus and in the course of its operations, Capital Impact will make a number of forward-looking statements.
-The words "believe," "expect", "intend," "anticipate," "estimate," "project," and other similar expressions identify forward-looking statements, which speak only as of the date the statement was made.
+The words "believe," "expect," "intend," "anticipate," "estimate," "project," and other similar expressions identify forward-looking statements, which speak only as of the date the statement was made.
+Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
+Future events and actual results could differ materially from those set forth in, contemplated by, or underlying these forward-looking statements.
+Statements in this Prospectus, including those contained in the section entitled "Risk Factors," describe factors, among others, that could contribute to or cause such differences.

-&lt;sup>1 In early July 2021, 280 Securities LLC merged into Incapital LLC, Capital Impact's Lead Agent for resale of its Notes.
-Incapital then changed its name to InspereX LLC, which will continue to act as Lead Agent for resale of Capital Impact's Notes.
+1 In early July 2021, 280 Securities LLC merged into Incapital LLC, Capital Impact's Lead Agent for resale of its Notes.
+Incapital LLC then changed its name to InspereX LLC, which will continue to act as Lead Agent for resale of Capital Impact's Notes.